ur-tcs/programming-2-ex-0/README.md

 ## Next steps

-You can now start with the first exercises of the course: https://github.com/ur-tcs/programming-2-ex-1
+You can now start with the first exercise of the course: https://github.com/ur-tcs/programming-2-ex-1